holidayextras/truman/README.md

 truman.initialize([config])
 ```

 `initialize` does exactly what is says on the tin, it initializes the truman module with some provided config.
+It also restores either the recording or replaying state of the Truman module if it has previously been set to record or replay (on another tab or prior to a page refresh).
 See the config options section for more details on what config truman accepts.

+`initialize` returns a promise that resolves once initialization is complete.

 ### record(fixtureCollectionName, [callback])
 ```javascript